vuolleko/FormulaPF/README.md

-# FormulaAI
+# FormulaPF

-A racing game intended for studying machine learning.
+Statistical algorithms for positioning a car on track in [FormulaAI](../FormulaAI).
 Implemented in Python.

-Currently included machine learning algorithms:
+Currently included algorithms:
-* A feedforward neural network with online learning
-* A feedforward neural network with stochastic gradient descent learning

-Can be played on keyboard, but an autopilot is also implemented. :)
+* A particle filter (sequential Monte Carlo)

 Needs [PyGame](http://www.pygame.org)